 On some occasions, an allergic reaction to food may be less severe.

-Occasionally, a food allergy is first discovered by a mild reaction.
-This may include tingling of the mouth and lips, hives or itchy skin, or upset stomach.
+Occasionally, a food allergy is first discovered by what feels like a mild reaction, like tingling of the mouth and lips, hives or itchy skin, or an upset stomach.
+Some of these symptoms, however, can also indicate early stages of anaphylaxis, so caution is always recommended.
 Unfortunately, the list of home remedies for any allergic reaction is short.

-Over the counter antihistamines may help lessen the symptoms of a mild reaction.
-Benedryl, for instance, could help combat hives and itching.
-But if the hives are a precursor to anaphylaxis, no over-the-counter antihistamine will help with this — only an injection of epinephrine will reverse anaphylaxis.
+Over-the-counter antihistamines may help lessen the symptoms of a mild reaction.
+Benadryl, for instance, could help combat hives and itching.
+But if the hives are sudden onset, this could be the beginning of anaphylaxis.
+No over-the-counter antihistamine will help with this — only an injection of epinephrine will reverse anaphylaxis.

 Some sources suggest acupuncture as a possible treatment for food allergies.
-This ancient Chinese practice utilizing small, painless needles in “meridian points” throughout the body has been shown to be effective for everything from weight loss to chronic pain, but the literature on food allergy treatment is limited.
+This ancient Chinese practice utilizing small, painless needles in “meridian points” throughout the body has been shown to be effective for everything from weight loss to chronic pain.
+However, more research on acupuncture as a food allergy treatment is needed.

 The best way to fight a food allergy and avoid both mild and severe reactions is to know what you’re eating and to avoid those foods or substances that you’re allergic to.